 Deadline to Elect to File as an S-Corporation

 Is your business incorporated, and do you plan on converting to an S-Corp election?
 If so, here are a few other key deadlines to keep in mind:

 If you want to elect to file your business as an S-Corporation, you must submit Form 2553 by the 16th day of the third month of the corporation’s first tax year.
 If the corporation’s first tax year is less than 2 ½ months, you’ll need to submit Form 2553 before the 15th day of the second month.

 You can also file the form anytime during the preceding year the S-Corporation designation is to go into effect.
 And if your corporation follows special rules for a late S-Corp election, you can elect to file for an S-Corporation anytime after these deadlines.

 For example, let’s say your company, B Organic Banana Growers, incorporated on December 1.
 Because its first tax year was less than 2 ½ months, it has until February 15 to submit Form 2553.
 However, if B Organic Banana Growers incorporated on September 1, it has until November 16 to submit Form 2553.

 What about if B Organic Banana Growers has been incorporated for a few years, and it wants to switch over to an S-Corp starting the following year?
 In this case, the company has until December 31 to submit Form 2553 and make the transition.

 Keeping all these 2017 taxes deadlines in mind will prevent you from missing a beat.
-Plus, it’ll give you plenty of time to gather all the forms you’ll need to file your taxes.
+Plus, it’ll give you plenty of time to gather all the forms you'll need to file your taxes.
 If you have any questions or would like help filing your business taxes, we’re here for you.
-You can speak to a representative at Incfile’s business taxes service for professional assistance.
+You can speak to a representative at Incfile’s business accounting services for professional assistance.